A Conversation with Lt. Gen. Michael A. Loh

 OVERSEAS OPERATIONS: Provide Comfort II (Iraq) and Iraqi Freedom

 ALSO NOTABLE: A command pilot with more than 3,200 flight hours (including more than 120 in combat), most of them in the F-16 Fighting Falcon.
 Also, a civilian air transport pilot rated in the Boeing 727, 737, 747-400 and 777.
 He flew for United Airlines.
 He is the son of retired Gen. John Michael Loh, the commander of Air Combat Command from 1992 to 1995.
-Served on the NGAUS board of directors as the TAG representative for Area VI from 2018 until his nomination to be Air Guard director in 2020.
+His son is a captain on active duty who flies the F-16.
+He was on the NGAUS board of directors as the TAG representative for Area VI from 2018 until his nomination to be Air Guard director in 2020.

 Source: National Guard Bureau